elemental/Elemental/doc/source/build.rst

 Testing the installation
 ========================
-Once the library has been built, it is a good idea to verify that it is functioning properly.
+Once Elemental has been installed, it is a good idea to verify that it is functioning properly.
 The following is a simple example that constructs of a distributed matrix, sets it to the identity matrix, then prints it: